dkandalov/kotlin-99/readme.md

 [p>q/9, m>q/7, k, p>m/5]
 ```
 The notation for labeled graphs can also be used for so-called multi-graphs,
-where more than one edge (or arc) is allowed between two given nodes.
+where more than one edge is allowed between two given nodes.

 ### [P80][] (***) Conversions.
 Write methods to generate the graph-term and adjacency-list forms from a ``Graph``.